tuetschek/ratpred/README.md

 Citing
 ------

-If you use or refer to RatPred, please cite [our ICML-LGNL paper](https://arxiv.org/abs/1708.01759):
+If you use or refer to RatPred, please cite [or INLG 2019 paper]():

+Ondřej Dušek, Karin Sevegnani, Ioannis Konstas, and Verena Rieser (2019): Automatic Quality Estimation for Natural Language Generation: Ranting (Jointly Rating and Ranking).
+In _INLG 2019_, Tokyo, Japan.

+You can also refer to [our ICML-LGNL paper](https://arxiv.org/abs/1708.01759):

 Ondřej Dušek, Jekaterina Novikova, and Verena Rieser (2017): Referenceless Quality Estimation for Natural Language Generation.
 In _Proceedings of the 1st Workshop on Learning to Generate Natural Language_, Sydney, Australia.